GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Analysis

 \section{Analysis}

-In this section, we present a deeper analysis of \method{}, covering its impact on general model capabilities, qualitative analysis, and ablation studies.
-We investigate the influence of attribution methods, token selection, and the effectiveness of the preference-based objective function.
-Additional results and analyses can be found in~\cref{sec:app-analysis}.
+In this section, we present a deeper analysis of \method{}, covering its impact on general model capabilities, qualitative analysis, generalization of \method{}, and computational overhead analysis.
+We provide ablation studies and additional results (including attribution methods, token selection) in~\cref{sec:ablation} and~\cref{sec:app-qualitative}.